 Like Mary's Immaculate Conception, her death and assumption into Heaven cannot be proved directly from the Holy Scriptures.
 Except for some apocryphal works that mention it, there are no authentic records from the first six centuries about the assumption of Mary.
 All the Church Fathers were silent about it.
 However, it is possible that the silence of the Fathers was due to the fact that the assumption of Mary was never denied even by the Gnostics and the heretics, for the Fathers would usually speak against that kind of error.

 The website Newadvent.org contains an English translation of a fourth-century apocryphal book on the assumption of Mary.
 The document has two parts: (1) The Account of St. John the Theologian of the Falling Asleep of the Holy Mother of God; and (2) The Passing of Mary.
 Toward the end of the first part, the following paragraph is written:

 And when this miracle had been done, the apostles carried the couch, and laid down her precious and holy body in Gethsemane in a new tomb.
 And, behold, a perfume of sweet savour came forth out of the holy sepulchre of our Lady the mother of God; and for three days the voices of invisible angels were heard glorifying Christ our God, who had been born of her.
 And when the third day was ended, the voices were no longer heard; and from that time forth all knew that her spotless and precious body had been transferred to paradise.
 (Italics added) - The Account of St. John the Theologian of the Falling Asleep of the Holy Mother of God, second to the last paragraph.

 Image source link: Wikiart.org

-Elias Taken Up in a Fiery Chariot as Eliseus (Elisha) Looks On
+Elijah Taken Up in a Fiery Chariot as Elisha Looks On